A holistic approach to tackling child marriage, teenage pregnancy and school dropout

 Girls deserve the right to choose their own path in life.
 But this right is often denied due to many interrelated factors, including child marriage, teenage pregnancy, and school dropout.

-A girl’s path through adolescence can be much easier if her community believes in her rights and has supportive policies and programs in place.
 That’s why we use a holistic approach to make lasting, systemic change.
 We work with partners across all sectors of society to build a world where every girl can control her own body and future.

 To address the complex realities girls face, Ipas centers the voices of young people, who serve as leaders and active participants in all our programs to strengthen youth sexual and reproductive health.
-We partner with governments, health providers, community groups and local leaders to assess each community’s specific needs and build specially tailored programs that prevent girls from experiencing child marriage, teenage pregnancy and school dropout.
+We partner with governments, health providers, community groups and local leaders to assess each community’s specific needs and build specially tailored programs that prevent girls from experiencing child marriage, teenage pregnancy, and school dropout.

 Child marriage